 We have developed our Standards of Conduct to guide the performance of our workforce and establish our expectations for the highest level of ethical and lawful conduct.
 We maintain written policies and procedures appropriate for our business and the compliance risks we have identified.

-We have established a Compliance Committee that oversees our compliance activities and that guides the activities of our Compliance Officer and their team.
+We have established a Compliance Committee that oversees our compliance activities and that guides the activities of our Chief Compliance Officer and their team.
 Our Compliance Committee’s charter includes a review of our business annually to identify the material enterprise compliance risks in our business, and the responsibility to maintain appropriate compliance program features regarding such risks.
-Our Compliance Committee is chaired by our General Counsel, Marty Barrack, who brings a deep background in compliance and a number of well-recognized certifications in compliance.
-Our Compliance Committee reports directly to our CEO, Lâle White, and our Board of Directors.
+Our Compliance Committee is chaired by our General Counsel and Chief Compliance Officer, Marty Barrack, who brings a deep background in compliance and a number of well-recognized certifications in compliance.
+Our Chief Compliance Officer reports directly to our CEO, Lâle White, and our Board of Directors.

 We have implemented procedures to review the backgrounds of our workforce before we hire them, and while they are part of our workforce.